Working with NHS Blood and Transplant

 Did you know that a huge part of Kawasaki Disease treatment is immunoglobulin, a life-saving product made from donated blood?

-We’re working with partners NHS Blood and Transplant (NHSBT) throughout our International Kawasaki Disease Awareness Day campaign to highlight the need for more UK people to donate plasma or blood, from which plasma is extracted, to make immunoglobulin – a medicine used in the treatment of Kawasaki Disease.
+We will be working with partners NHS Blood and Transplant (NHSBT) throughout our International Kawasaki Disease Awareness Day campaign to highlight the need for more UK people to donate plasma or blood, from which plasma is extracted, to make immunoglobulin – a medicine used in the treatment of Kawasaki Disease.
 Immunoglobulin helps stop the damage to the blood vessels of the heart which Kawasaki Disease can cause.

 We’ll be working with NHSBT throughout January to help protect children’s hearts by taking part in events that will raise awareness of the need for more blood and plasma donations in the UK.